Amuwa/libAnova/README.md

 **NB** Steps 2 - 4 can be achieved by running [./run.sh](run.sh) file in root repo.

 - If using Windows, a Visual Studio project will be created inside `build` directory.
 Open `[build/anovacpp.sln](build/anovacpp.sln)
-- For unix systems, an executable will be created inside the build directory [build/anovacpp](build/anovacpp)
+- For unix systems, you need to run `$ make` to create an executable inside the build directory [build/anovacpp](build/anovacpp)

+Video instructions are found in [instructions](./instructions) folder

 Please see the example code.